YouthJourney/LearningJava/README.md

 # LearningJava
-just some summaries and practice for Java Language
+just some summaries and practice for studying Java Language